Isn't Anything: ReleaseIsn't Anything was released in the United Kingdom on 21 November 1988 by Creation Records. A limited edition of the first 5,000 vinyl copies included a bonus seven-inch single featuring two instrumental tracks, both titled "Instrumental". The B-side track featured a Public Enemy drum loop from "Security of the First World." Isn't Anythings lead single "Feed Me with Your Kiss" was released in October 1988, backed with three outtakes from the album's recording sessions: "I Believe", "Emptiness Inside" and "I Need No Trust". "Soft as Snow (But Warm Inside)" was also released as a promotional single in the United States in December 1988. Neither of the album's retail singles charted.

-Reception
+Reception and legacy

 Upon its release, Isn't Anything received acclaim from critics.
 "If Isn't Anything had been made by Americans", wrote NME reviewer Jack Barron, "My Bloody Valentine would be greeted as the new messiahs of dreamrock guitar."
 A 1988 year-end roundup of the year's top albums in Melody Maker ranked Isn't Anything third of the year and called it "a raving nymphomania and out-of-body experience [that] establishes them as absent-minded rulers of this daydream nation."

 AllMusic editor Heather Phares referred to Isn't Anything as "the most lucid, expansive articulation yet of the group's sound" and said the album "captures My Bloody Valentine's revolutionary style in its infancy and points the way to Loveless, but it's far more than just a dress rehearsal for the band's moment of greatness."
 Entertainment Weekly reviewer Ken Tucker reflected on Isn't Anything in 1993, saying "the passion of their playing – the rafter-shaking guitar chords, the baleful vocals – attests to their faith in romance, betrayal, and dizzy crushes.
 They nearly bury their somber melodies beneath surface noise.
 But unearthing the tunes is part of the listening pleasure."

 The remasters of Isn't Anything also generated favourable reviews.
 Uncut's Stephen Troussé wrote: "[I]n rock algebra you might deduce that they'd worked out some new equation involving the barbed languor of the Mary Chain, the speedfreak urgency of Sonic Youth, and a dash of The Vaselines' sauce – but none of that accounts for the savagely sensual results."Isn't Anything is regarded by many as among the greatest albums of the 1980s.
 The album has been included in The Guardian's list of 1000 Albums to Hear Before You Die and ranked at #16 in their Alternative Top 100 Albums list.
 The album was also ranked #24 in The Irish Times' list of Top 40 Irish Albums of All Time, selected by Pitchfork staff as #22 on their "Top 100 Albums of the 1980s" list and listed at #92 on Slant Magazine's list of Best Albums of the 1980s.
 Uncut writer David Stubbs has called Isn't Anything "one of the most important, influential British rock albums of the eighties."
 In its 2013 update, the NME ranked the album at 187 in the list of The 500 Greatest Albums of All Time.
-Pitchfork selected the album as the fourth-best shoegaze album of all time.
+In 2016, Pitchfork selected the album as the fourth-best shoegaze album of all time.
+In 2025, Radio X included the album in its list of "The 25 best indie debut albums of the 1980s".